jeffreyyourman/bsw_2/src/pages/products/index.md

   - author: Philipp Trommler
     quote: Kaldi is the place to go if you want the best quality coffee.
 I love their stance on empowering farmers and transparency.
+  - quote: Please god no
+    author: The man
 full_image: /img/products-full-width.jpg
 pricing:
   heading: Monthly subscriptions